Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Artificial intelligence is the technical enabler that makes this integration viable at scale.

-ESG data is heterogeneous by nature.
-It comes from sensors, invoices, suppliers, financial systems, operational platforms, and external sources.
-Managing it manually leads to errors, delays, and inconsistencies.
+ESG data is heterogeneous by definition, since it comes from sensors, invoices, suppliers, financial systems, operational platforms and external sources.
+Managing it manually generates errors, delays and a lack of consistency.
 AI removes this bottleneck.

-The primary role of AI in ESG reporting is not to write reports, but to process, validate, and connect complex data in real time, normalizing units, detecting inconsistencies, identifying anomalous patterns, and enabling future scenario simulations based on historical data.
+The main role of AI in ESG reporting is not to write reports, but to process, validate and connect complex data in real time, normalising units, detecting inconsistencies, identifying anomalous patterns and making it possible to simulate future scenarios based on historical data.

-In real ESG–financial integration projects, AI models have consistently reduced reporting close times and increased the reliability of auditable data.
-The result is reporting that shifts from being retrospective to predictive.
+In real ESG-financial integration projects, applying AI models tends to reduce reporting close times and increase the reliability of auditable data.
+The result is reporting that stops being retrospective and becomes predictive.

 ESG data architecture: what works and what creates risk

-The difference between functional ESG reporting and fragile reporting lies not in visual design, but in data architecture.
+The difference between functional ESG reporting and fragile reporting is not in the visual design, but in the data architecture.

-Obsolete models rely on spreadsheets, ad hoc integrations, and external dependencies.
-They work as long as data volumes are low and regulatory requirements are flexible.
+Obsolete models rely on spreadsheets, one-off integrations and external dependencies.
+They work while data volumes are low and regulatory requirements are flexible.
 Under the CSRD, this approach collapses.

-An effective architecture always starts from primary data, maintains a single data model for ESG and financial indicators, ensures full traceability, and allows scenario generation without duplicating information.
-It must also be audit-ready by design, not as a later add-on.
+An effective architecture always starts from primary data, keeps a single data model for ESG and financial indicators, guarantees full traceability and allows scenarios to be generated without duplicating information.
+It must also be audit-ready by design, not as a later layer.

-Platforms such as Manglai have developed their technology following this logic: a single system where carbon footprint, water, waste, and economic metrics coexist within the same data flow, prepared for verification and regulatory reporting.
+Platforms such as Manglai have developed their technology precisely on this logic: a single system where carbon footprint, water, waste and economic metrics coexist within the same data flow, ready for verification and regulatory reporting.

 How does decision-making change with integrated ESG data?